OfirTheOne/glory-app-server-side/README.md

 #### /users
 ```

-- POST:   .../          --> sign up route, expext a body with email amd password,
+- POST:   .../c         --> sign up / sign in route, expect a body with email amd password,
                             if successful return 200 and the new user
-- POST:   .../login     --> log in route, expext a body with email amd password,
+- POST:   .../g         --> sign up / sign in route, using google auth system.
-                            if successful return 200 and token.
+                            expect a body idToken field, if successful return 200 and the new user and it's google id.
+- POST:   .../f         --> sign up / sign in route, using facebook auth system.
+                            in dev-mode.
 - GET:    .../me        --> [must be authenticate] get user route, expect a vaild token,
                             if successful return 200 and the logged user.
-- DELETE: .../me/token  --> [must be authenticate] sign out route, expext a vaild token and deleting it,
+- DELETE: .../me/token  --> [must be authenticate] sign out route, expect a vaild token and deleting it,
                             if successful return 200.
 ```
 #### /users/cart